LLNL/lbann/docs/running_lbann.rst

     LBANN Protobuf specification at `src/proto/lbann.proto
     <https://github.com/LLNL/lbann/blob/develop/src/proto/lbann.proto>`_.
     This file is currently the best source of documentation.
-Message fields in the Protobuf specification are optional arguments for the corresponding Python class constructor.
+Message fields in the Protobuf specification are optional keyword arguments for the corresponding Python class constructor.

 2. Configuring the default :python:`Optimizer` to be used by the :python:`Weights` es.